-In this paper we shall answer two basic questions of quantum logics and obtain a novel probabilistic representation of the logic and of quantum measurements.
+In this paper we shall anwser two basic questions of quantum logics, present a novel probabilistic representation of the logic and of quantum measurements, and propose a probabilistic forcing as a possible tool for completing quantum logic.

-The questions are first, whether there is a unique object language operation which can take over the role of the unique classical operation of implication (conditional, set-theoretic inclusion) and second, whether there is a relation which is more appropriate for set-theoretic representation of quantum theoretic measurements than the usual irreflexive and symmetric orthogonality relation.
+The questions are, first, whether there is a unique object language operation which can take over the role of the unique classical operation of implication (conditional, set-theoretic inclusion), and, second, whether there is a relation which is more appropriate for set-theoretic representation of quantum-theoretic measurements than the usual irreflexive and symmetric orthogonality relation.

-We answer the first question in the positive by substituting - in the definition of orthomodularity - the bi-implication for the implication and the equality for the ordering relation thus at the same time making the ordering within quantum sets irrelevant.
+We answer the first question in the positive by substituting the biimplication for the implication and the equality for the ordering relation, thus at the same time making the ordering within quantum sets irrelevant.
 This renders the usual techniques of quantum logic as a deductive inferential theory inappropriate and ascribes quantum deductive logic a particular equational meaning.
-The result is obtained in Sec.
-2.
+The result is obtained in Section 2.